MicrosoftDocs/azure-stack-docs.hu-HU/azure-stack/operator/azure-stack-enable-multitenancy.md

 $adminResourceManagerEndpoint = "https://adminmanagement.<region>.<domain>"

-# This is the primary tenant Azure Stack is registered to:
+# This is the primary tenant Azure Stack Hub is registered to:
 $homeDirectoryTenantName = "<homeDirectoryTenant>.onmicrosoft.com"

 Update-AzsHomeDirectoryTenant -AdminResourceManagerEndpoint $adminResourceManagerEndpoint `